-In this day and age, everyone is inclined to start their own business.
+In this day and age, everyone is inclined to start their own business and as a digtial marketing agency offering SEO Cardiff this is something we understand.
 People want to create a stable future where they don’t have to answer to anyone, and they can manage their own time.
 Also, starting a small business has a lot of growth potential compared to just being an employee, where upward mobility is quite slim.

 So people are always looking for fresh business ideas on which they can hinge their business model.
 Some prefer the brick-and-mortar approach, basically opening up a physical store, while others are being innovative by starting a business online.